Why do you need my school’s public IP addresses?

 tabs.
 You can find things like lesson plans, research tips, and more on this site.

 I'm having an issue with the site.
 What should I do?

-If you are having trouble with certain items like logging in or a function not working properly, the first thing you should try is clearing your browser's cache.
-This alone will resolve many of the issues you're having.
-If that doesn't initially resolve the problem, please refer to the troubleshooting guide that was included with your setup email.
-To request another copy of the guide or for further assistance, please email [email protected]
+If you are having trouble with certain items like logging in or a function not working properly, the first thing you should try is clearing your browser's cache and cookies.
+This step alone will resolve many of the more common problems that can arise while browsing the web.
+You can find help with performing this task in the following support article: Managing Your Cache and Cookies

 Does the grant offer DNA kits to schools?